Wednesday, July 1, 2015

 Loretta Lynn's Ranch Horses

-We loaded back onto the bus, we were taken to the Museum where Loretta has all kinds of memorabilia.
+We loaded back onto the bus and were taken to the Museum, where Loretta has all kinds of memorabilia.

 Loretta Lynn's Ranch Museum

-After touring the museum, we stopped to take pictures of the tour bus outside.
+After touring the Museum, we stopped to take pictures of the tour bus outside.

-Loretta Lynn's Ranch Postcards I purchase
+Loretta Lynn's Ranch Postcards I purchased

-We rode behind Loretta's Ranch house where we saw a couple of donkeys, Loretta's present home, and The Anderson Family Cemetery.
+We rode behind Loretta's Ranch house, where we saw a couple of donkeys, Loretta's present home, and the Anderson Family Cemetery.

 Hurricane Mill Falls